franneck94/GW2_RotaHelper/README.md

 #### Selecting a Rotation

-- The addon ships all benchmark rotations from the snow crows website
+- The addon ships exported benchmark rotations from the snow crows website
-- You can input a filter text, otherwise all are listed
+- You can input a filter text, otherwise all are listed for the currently selected profession
 - There's a vertical and a horizontal layout depending on your needs
 - Skill names and cast times (from the bench) can be turned on